pymodbus-dev/pymodbus/README.rst

 Either method will install all the required dependencies (at their appropriate versions) for your current python distribution.

+If you would like to install pymodbus without the twisted dependency, simply edit the setup.py file before running easy_install and comment out all mentions of twisted.
+It should be noted that without twisted, one will only be able to run the synchronized version as the asynchronous versions uses twisted for its event loop.

 ------------------------------------------------------------
 Current Work In Progress